ubuntu-dev/Vivaldi/README.md

 * `gets()`&mdash; returns a String containing a single line of user input.

-* `argv`&mdash; when run from a file, contains an Array of all commend-line arguments as Strings.
+* `argv`&mdash; when run from a file, contains an Array of all command-line arguments as Strings.
 The executable and script names are left off; `argv[0]` is the first command-line argument explicitly provided by the user: